Skip to Content

 22 Vintage Dragonfly Drawings & Illustrations: Inspiration for Art, Crafts, and Décor

-Vintage Dragonfly Illustrations: Elevate your art projects and home décor with this curated collection of vintage drawings capturing the whimsical charm of dragonflies.
+Vintage Dragonfly Illustrations: Elevate your art projects and home décor with this curated collection of vintage drawings of dragonflies, which capture their whimsical charm.

 Some of these illustrations may be of closely related damselflies; where the insect has not been identified, I have assumed they were dragonflies because they look like dragonflies.
 However, they could be damselflies.

 One of my newsletter subscribers requested some dragonfly illustrations.
-As it was something I was thinking of adding to the natural history collection on the blog, I decided to focus on them this week.
+As I was thinking of adding them to the natural history collection on the blog, I decided to focus on them this week.

 When visiting my parents in the summer in Portugal, we often visited a local country hotel with a beautiful pond full of fish and terrapins.
 The pond is constantly buzzing with dragonflies.
 My father, an amateur wildlife photographer, loves to photograph insects.
 Like butterflies, dragonflies are one of the more aesthetically appealing insects.

-The appeal of dragonflies is often reflected in culture.
+Dragonflies’ appeal is often reflected in culture.
 The insect can be found on artefacts such as pottery, rock paintings, statues, and Art Nouveau jewellery.
-They are symbols of courage, strength, and happiness in Japan.
+In Japan, dragonflies are symbols of courage, strength, and happiness.

 Dragonfly drawings